Spin Fishing Trophy Trout In Arkansas

-One of our fun things to attempt on a fishing trip is to catch the Arkansas Grand Slam, a brown, brook, rainbow & cutthroat all in a day.
 I realize the above description of our fisheries management is very general and leaves out the many nuances of fisheries management, but it gets the point across.

 Both the White river and the North Fork River are tail waters.
 What is a tail water river?